kimtore/pms/doc/options.md

   Define which tags should be shown in the tracklist.

-  A comma-separated list of tag names must be given, such as the default `artist,track,title,album,year,time`.
+  A comma-separated list of tag names must be given, such as the default `artist,track,title,album,year,time,popularity`.

 ### Sort order